On This Page

 Therapy vs. Medication for Depression

-Depression is one of the most prevalent psychiatric disorders.
-Each year, 7 percent of American adults, or about 17 million people, experience a major depressive episode.
-Of those, 64 percent experience severe impairment as a result of their depression.
+Depression is one of the most common mental health conditions in America.
+Each year, 7 percent of American adults, or about 17 million people, have a major depressive episode.
+Of those, 64 percent are severely impaired by their depression.

-The results of research on medication versus therapy for depression vary.
+When it comes to medication versus therapy for depression, results vary.
 Some studies show that therapy is more effective.
 Others show that medication is more effective, while several studies show that both are equally effective.

-Based on these findings, it would be false to say either therapy or medication was the “winner” or the best choice for everyone.
-The World Health Organization (WHO) advises that both are considered to be effective evidence-based treatments for depression and that personal factors should play a role in which you choose.
+So, it wouldn’t be right to say that either therapy or medication is the “winner” or the best choice for everyone.
+The World Health Organization (WHO) makes it clear that either is a valid option: They say that both are effective evidence-based treatments for depression and personal factors should play a role in which you choose.

-Antidepressants are among the most commonly prescribed drugs in America.
+Antidepressants are one of the most commonly prescribed drugs in America.
 In fact, 5 out of the 25 most frequently prescribed drugs in 2018 were antidepressant medications (ADMs):

 - Sertraline (Zoloft)